bparanj/crystal/electronics/book/tasks.md

 - blinking-led.md
 - inductive-kickback

-25.md Add images e1 to e8 and describe those steps.
-Run the experiment.
-Verify current understanding and add the missing steps. capacitor dc block.
+25.md capacitor dc block.
 Measure current before the capacitor.
 Simulate this fatstad.

 Edit oscilloscope.md in oscilloscope folder and explain the settings for oscilloscope and function generator.